microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/site-delta.md

 #### Response

-The following example shows the response that indicates that the site named `All Company` was deleted and the site `teamSiteB` was either added or modified between the initial request and this request to update the local state.
+The following example shows the response that indicates that the site named `All Company` was deleted between the initial request and this request to update the local state.

 The final page of sites includes the **@odata.deltaLink** property that provides the URL that can be used later to retrieve changes since the current set of sites.